 Entering a term, like “image,” will return results that contain that term, like “stock images” or “file-selected-expanded-image.”

-Search Current Folder
+Search Current Folder or Entire Account

-Search through Folders or Files
+Search Through Folders or Files

 Your Egnyte account might contain tens of thousands of folders and files; finding a single one of those could be tough.
 Fortunately, we have a folder or file search option just for this use case.
 Select Folders, and it will return folders that match your search criteria; select Files and only files matching your search will appear.